Gibson Law Blog

 Written by Brett Gibson | Apr 30, 2015 5:00:00 AM

 Having a criminal record often limits your possibilities and opportunities.
-Whether you've got a misdmeanor or felony conviction on your record, colleges may deny your application, employers may not hire you, banks won't give you a loan and an apartment complex may not rent you an apartment.
+Whether you've got a misdemeanor or felony conviction on your record, colleges may deny your application, employers may not hire you, banks won't give you a loan and an apartment complex may not rent you an apartment.
 Even a misdemeanor operating while intoxicated conviction can impede your employment opportunities.
 And if you are determined to be a habitual traffic violator, you'll lose your driving privileges for five years, ten years, or life.
-But with two new laws in Indiana, things can change for teh better for those with criminal records or a suspended driver's license.
+But with two new laws in Indiana, things can change for the better for those with criminal records or a suspended driver's license.

 The Indiana Expungement Law was Expanded in 2014